geo-python/site/source/lessons/L7/plot-anatomy.rst

 Before starting to do plotting it is useful if we take a look and try to understand **what actually is a plot?**
 We won't go too deep into the details of different plots (as it is not the purpose of this lesson) but we rather give a short introduction to different plots that can be done with Python, and what kind of (typical) elements a plot has.

-There are a variety of different kinds of plot (also known as graphs or charts or diagrams etc. - Our dear child has many names) available that have been designed to represent visually the characteristics of a dataset.
+There are a variety of different kinds of plots (also known as graphs, charts, diagrams, etc. - Our dear child has many names) available that have been designed to visually represent the characteristics of a dataset.
-Here is a list of few different types of plots that can be used to visualize different kinds of datasets:
+Here is a list of several different types of plots that can be used to visualize different kinds of datasets:

 - `Bar chart <https://en.wikipedia.org/wiki/Bar_chart>`__
 - `Histogram <https://en.wikipedia.org/wiki/Histogram>`__